PetruMariuta/Tensorflow-model-using-an-existing-dataset-and-Keras/README.md

 - the MNIST dataset is loaded and then prepared, converted to the sample data from integers to floating-point numbers

-- a tf.keras.Sequential model is built by stacking layers
+-  tf.keras.Sequential builds the model by stacking layers

 - converts the logits to probabilities for each class using  tf.nn.softmax(predictions).numpy()